adobe/pdfservices-node-sdk-samples/README.md

 ## Quota Exhaustion

-If you receive ServiceUsageError during the Samples run, it means that trial credentials have exhausted their quota of 5000 pages.
-Please contact [here](https://www.adobe.com/go/dcsdk_requestform) to get the paid credentials.
+If you receive ServiceUsageError during the Samples run, it means that trial credentials have exhausted their usage quota.
+Please [contact us](https://www.adobe.com/go/pdftoolsapi_requestform) to get paid credentials.

 ## Build with npm